ondrej-kvasnovsky/gradle-handbook/dependencies/cleanup.md

 gradle :app:dependencies --configuration testCompile
 ```

 Or if everything compiles fine, but tests are failing in runtime, we might want to check testRuntime configuration.

 ```
-gradle :app:dependencies --configuration testRuntimeOnly
+gradle :app:dependencies --configuration testRuntimeClasspath
 ```

 ### Gradle Lint